svspire/time-parser/README.txt

 * It's much, much faster than it was before because it tries to eliminate redundant computation and cache recognizers.

+A version of this code appears in cl-stdutils, but that version does not include the improvements herein.

 EXAMPLES:

 (tp:parse-time "2018-02-13T10:16:28 -7") ; -->